allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* A0 - Nonselective outliers
 * A1 - Selects against large residues, buried
 * A2 - Generally conserved, most strongly against aspartate
 * A3 - Selection against polar residues and proline, somewhat buried
 * A4 - Weak selection against aromatic and (iso)leucine - large hydrophobic AAs?
 More surface accessible
 * A5 - Anything but proline, with non proline substitutions being mildly positive on average
-* A6 - Strongly selects against proline and isoleucine, weaker selection against valine, arginine and lysine.
+* A6 - Strongly selects against proline and isoleucine, weaker selection against valine, arginine and lysine
+* AO - Outliers, nonselective

 ### A1